-Pumping units operating in the "auto" mode shall receive the start/stop signal from the District's Telemetry System.
 The District will furnish the telemetry equipment for the booster station, including internal components for the remote telemetry unit (RTU).
 However, the enclosure for the RTU shall be furnished and installed by the contractor.
-The RTU will transmit alarm and status signals from the booster station to the existing Telemetry System and will receive control signals for pumping unit operation.
+The RTU will transmit alarm and status signals from the booster station to the existing Telemetry System and provide the control signals for pumping unit operation based on discharge pressure.
 All booster station alarm, status, and control signals shall be terminated on a terminal block within the RTU panel.
-The RTU section of the MCC and terminal block shall be furnished and installed by the Contractor.
+The RTU section of the MCC and terminal block shall be furnished and installed by the contractor.
 The RTU internal components shall be mounted by the District on the MCC back panel supplied by the contractor.